Best USB Microphone for Vocals & Musical Instruments - 2023

 While there was a previous compatibility issue with Skype, it has since been addressed.
 The only potential downside might be that the sound signature might not work well for darker sounding acoustic guitars.
 This is also not ideal if you want airy high-end sheen on vocal recordings.

-Overall, the Rode NT-USB is a great pick for those who want the best USB microphone for vocals and instruments.
-It's a top quality recording microphone that's perfect for podcasting, singing, and recording with a USB microphone.
+Overall, the Rode NT-USB is a great pick for those who want the best USB mic for vocals and for recording musical instruments.
+It’s a top quality recording microphone that’s perfect for podcasting, singing, and recording with a USB microphone.

 - Type: Condenser